To measure the amount of selenium in the blood in order to identify/diagnose deficiency/toxicity or to monitor the response to supplementation

 What does the test result mean?

-Serum/plasma selenium concentrations can decrease during the acute phase response to illness or trauma.
+Serum/plasma selenium concentrations can decrease during an acute illness or trauma.
 This does not necessarily infer selenium deficiency but may be a response to a redistribution of selenium (into tissues).
-Functional selenium deficiency can be assessed by measurement of the enzyme activity of selenium-dependent proteins e.g glutathione peroxidase.
-Serum/plasma selenium concentrations correspond to recent selenium intake whereas the measurement of whole blood selenium or glutathione peroxidase activity correlates with longer-term selenium status.
+Whole blood selenium measurements are not effected by acute illness and can be a more reliable marker.
+Serum/plasma selenium concentrations correspond to recent selenium intake whereas the measurement of whole blood selenium correlates with longer-term (roughly 2 months) selenium status.

 Is there anything else I should know?